abhayshah0305/abhayshah0305/README.md

 ### About Me 🚀
 🎓 I’m a Software Developer and I have completed my Bachelor of Science in Information Technology. </br>
-👨‍💻 I am passionate about Web Dev, App Dev, DSA and & I enjoy learning new things. </br>
+👨‍💻 Passionate about Web Dev, App Dev, DSA and & I enjoy learning new things. </br>
 🌱 Currently trying to improve my DSA and Problem Solving skills. </br>
 📫 Reach me at shahabhay941@gmail.com